The start of the school year can, unfortunately, herald the start of neck pain in teenagers.

 Prevention is definitely the key but if you find your child has repeated episodes of neck pain have it investigated by a physiotherapist or your GP.
 Often what is needed is for them to hear the above advice from someone who isn’t their mum or dad!

-Check out more of our blogs here for more tips on how to combat pain, tightness and stiffness in the body, or contact us today at MGS to book in a session with our experts.
+Check out more of our blogs here for more tips on how to combat pain, tightness and stiffness in the body, or book online for a session with our experts.